grafana/loki/docs/sources/setup/upgrade/upgrade-to-6x/index.md

 ## Upgrading to v6.x

-v6.x of this chart introduces distributed mode but also makes a few breaking changes.
+v6.x of this chart introduces distributed mode but also introduces breaking changes from v5x.

 ### Changes